 The financial statements were audited by PricewaterhouseCoopers Accountants N.V. whose nomination and engagement as the external auditor for 2021 financial year was unanimously recommended by the Supervisory Board on 24 September 2021.
 It established that the external auditor was independent of the Company.
 The 2021 financial statements were approved by the Supervisory Board on 11 April 2022.
-The Supervisory Board will submit the financial statements to the 2022 Annual General Meeting and will propose that the shareholders adopt them and release current and periodic reporting of the Company and requested to have those reviewed by a reputable external legal advisor, which has been completed.
+The Supervisory Board will submit the financial statements to the 2022 Annual General Meeting and will propose that the shareholders adopt them and release the Management Board from all liability in respect of its managerial activities and release the Supervisory Board from all liability in respect of its supervision duties.